jarviscanada/jarvis_data_eng_PayalGupta/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_PayalGupta](https://github.com/jarviscanada/jarvis_data_PayalGupta)

-**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_PayalGupta/tree/master/linux_sql)]: Implemented a Linux clustering monitoring agent to monitor, collect and analyze data from host machines in a 10 node cluster over a network in a PostgreSQL database provisioned using docker container using bash scripts for better business decisions and resources planning.
+**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_PayalGupta/tree/master/linux_sql)]: Implemented a Linux clustering monitoring agent to monitor, collect and analyze data from host machines in a ten node cluster over a network in a PostgreSQL database provisioned using docker container using bash scripts and crontab to automate the script's execution.
+Created the SQL queries for analyzing the collected data for better business decisions and resources planning.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_PayalGupta/tree/master/core_java)]:

-  - Twitter App: Developed a CLI interface using MVC architecture for users to create, read and delete tweets through Twitter RESTful API.
-Performed testing using JUnit test cases.
+  - Twitter App: Developed a CLI interface using MVC architecture in Java 8 for users to create, read and delete tweets through Twitter RESTful API.
+Performed testing using JUnit test cases(Mockito framework), Postman and deployed the application using Docker.
   - JDBC App: Constructed the DAO implementation of retail customer orders through JDBC with PostgreSQL.
-The data manipulation through CRUD was tested.
+Tested the CRUD data manipulation.
-  - Grep App: Implemented Grep application in Java which simulates the Linux grep command to find patterns in a file and write them into another file.
+  - Grep App: Implemented Grep application in Java which simulates the Linux grep command to find patterns in a file and write them into another file using Intellij IDE.
 The implemented code was then optimized using Lambda and Streams API

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_PayalGupta/tree/master/springboot)]: Not Started